jordoncodes/jordoncodes/README.md

 # Introduction
 Hello.
 I use GitHub sometimes.
-If you need to contact me my discord is jordon#3332
+If you need to contact me my discord is onlyjordon